rjb1116/sun_coordinates/README.md

 ![Figure 3](Figures/figure3.png)

-From the above figure, it's pretty straightforward to see that vector A, in the coordinate system of the sun (superscript s), can be written as:
+From the above figure, it's pretty straightforward to see that vector _**A**_, in the coordinate system of the sun (superscript s), can be written as:

 ![Figure 4](Figures/figure4.png)

 ### Step 2.
 Transforming _**A**_ into earth's coodinate system

-We now have to rewrite A in the coordinate system of the earth.
+We now have to transform _**A**_<sup>s</sup> to _**A**_<sup>e</sup> (coordinate system of the earth).
 Fun fact: If it were not for the fact that the earth rotated around a tilted axis, the earth and the sun would share the same coordinate system!
 This difference is the key to coming up with the basis vectors for the earth's coordinate system.
-The figure below will help illustrate how I came up with the earth's basis vectors.
+The figure below will help illustrate visually how the sun's basis vectors and the earth's basis vectors differ.

 ![Figure 5](Figures/figure5.png)

 From the figure, we see that y and z are shifted by the tilt of the earth.
 Luckily, we can define the new coordinate system where the tilt only occurs in yz plane such that x is preserved!
 The basis vectors for earth's coordinate system are as follows:

 ![Figure 6](Figures/figure6.png)

+To transform _**A**_<sup>s</sup>, we use the following formula, which can be found in the MIT lecture notes I linked above.